MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-rosettanet/troubleshooting-issues-and-resolutions3.md

  When you run setup.bat to build and initialize the Double Action PIPAutomation Orchestration sample, the PipAutomationGetAction stored procedure in the BTARNData database is not created.

 ### Possible Cause
- You ran setup.bat on a 64-bit computer or on a [!INCLUDE[btsBizTalkServer2006r3](../../includes/btsbiztalkserver2006r3-md.md)] installation that is running on SQL Server 2008 R2/2008 SP1.
+ You ran setup.bat on a 64-bit computer or on a BizTalk Server installation that is running on SQL Server 2008 R2/2008 SP1.
 Both of these instances require you to run setupx64.bat.

 ### Solution
  Run setupx64.bat to create the stored procedure.
 For more information, see [Double Action PIPAutomation Orchestration](../../adapters-and-accelerators/accelerator-rosettanet/double-action-pipautomation-orchestration.md).